cvigilv/ResidueFisher/README.md

-# Foldseek-fishing
+# ResidueFisher

-`foldseek-fishing` is a bioinformatics protocol for the search of protein homology using a three-step ”search, detect, and enrich” model that uses a combination of structural and sequence aligners working in tandem to filter and enrich conservation signals.
+`ResidueFisher` is a bioinformatics protocol for the search of protein homology using a three-step ”search, detect, and enrich” model that uses a combination of structural and sequence aligners working in tandem to filter and enrich conservation signals.

 ![Protocol overview](./doc/figures/protocol.png)